rolandwalker/back-button/README.markdown

 twice, so experienced Emacs users may prefer to unbind these commands and/or set `back-button-never-push-mark` in customize.

-When the visible-marks package is installed, marks will be made visible in the current buffer during navigation.
+When the [visible-mark](http://www.emacswiki.org/emacs/visible-mark.el) package is installed, marks will be made visible in the current buffer during navigation.

 Default key bindings